 Business coaches help small business owners have better businesses.

-I’ve found that there are some people who are great at coaching, but poor at selling…and aren’t cut out for cold-calling.
+That said, I’ve found that there are some people who are great at business coaching, but poor at selling…and aren’t cut out for cold-calling.
 Of course, the opposite is true, too.

 According to their franchise website, they have over 1,000 coaches spread out in 26 counties.
 The total up-front investment for a single coaching franchise is around $70k.